 Trace Lost Pension This Weekend.

-The Pension Tracing Service (PTS), a free service, and part of the Department for Work and Pensions, confirmed a trebling the numbers of staff to just under 50 in April 2015.
+The Pension Tracing Service (PTS), a free service, and being part of the Department for Work and Pensions, confirmed a trebling the numbers of staff to just under 50 in April 2015.

 Pensions are firmly on the Government’s agenda as well as in people’s minds, now that the Government via successive Budgets and Finance Acts, have made pensions so much more flexible in terms of accessing savings, with flexible pensions access for all from April 2015.